-Policy Policy Summary European & Ramsar Sites affected Potential impacts on sites Likelihood of effects Severity of effects Assessment Category Appropriate Assessment Required Justification of finding Ribble & Alt Estuaries Not located in an area where it is likely to have impacts on European sites.
-When the risk of LSE's read in conjunction with the other policies is greatly reduced.
-It is unlikely that critical NO_x levels will be reached on any of the European Sites.
-United Utilities have sufficient strategies that do not require further abstraction of water beyond the life of Local Plan.
-Policies in place to prevent changes in water quality.
+Policy Policy Summary European & Ramsar Sites affected Potential impacts on sites Likelihood of effects Severity of effects Assessment Category Appropriate Assessment Required Justification of f Ribble & Alt Estuaries Not located impacts on B When the rist the other post It is unlikely on any of th United Utility not requirest the life of Lo Policies in pl quality.

-Key to Assessment Categories Positive No likely significant effects on the European Site(s).
+Key to Asse Key to Assessment Categories Positive No likely significant effects on the European Site(s).
 Policy is likely to have positive benefits for the site(s).
 None No likely significant effects on the European Site(s).
 Unlikely It is unlikely that there will be and significant effects on the European Site(s).
 Uncertain Likely significant effects on European Site(s) cannot be ruled out.
 Appropriate Assessment is required.
 LSE There is likely to be significant effects on European Site(s) from the policy.
 Appropriate Assessment is required.